temenostech/temenos-platform-documentation/docfx_project/home/techguides/jenkins-build-promote-pipelines.md

 This section explains how to add the credentials in order to clone the Git repositories.

-The Jenkins Server requires a Source code repository, which will be taken from Github repository (or another kind of repository that you have), then a Developement environment and a Test environment.
+The Jenkins Server requires a Source code repository, which will be taken from Github repository (or another kind of repository that you have), then a Development environment and a Test environment.
 The dependencies between all of them are done through the ssh keys.

 The SSH key is used to authenticate between the Jenkins server and the environments.
 The keys solve different problems such as: user identification, security/ privacy and continuos integration and delivery best practices